33 Gorgeous Window Flower Boxes

 • Window flower boxes are commonly mounted 6 to 8 inches below the sill to leave clearance for the plants.

-• In choosing the type of wood for your window flower box, use wood species which are resistant to water damage as these containers are constantly exposed to outdoor elements.
+• In choosing the type of wood for your window flower box, use wood species that are resistant to water damage, as these containers are constantly exposed to outdoor elements.
 Wood is also naturally prone to insect damage and rotting, so make sure to choose something which is resistant to these factors.
 Cedar and Cypress are the best options because they are both resilient when wet and weather, rot and insect resistant.

 • Choose the right type of mounting hardware for your window flower box.
 This will depend on the house’s’ exterior facade materials.
 Avoid expandable anchors for bricks because they cause it to break.
 Use large anchors for plywood, wood and stucco.